learn-co-curriculum/careers-building-your-resume/README.md

 ## Next Steps

 Read the upcoming lessons on the Technical and Work Experience sections of your resume so you can prepare to write your resume draft.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/careers-building-your-resume'>Building Your Resume</a> on Learn.co and start learning to code for free.</p>